robsyme/minimal/README.md

 **robsyme/minimal** is a minimal example workflow

-## Usage

-Now, you can run the pipeline using:
+You can run the pipeline using:

 ```bash
 nextflow run robsyme/minimal \